Bira/octopus-carnival/_drafts/wir-mm-4e-orcus.md

 Orcus_.
 There are multiple stories about the origin of the skull.
 Some say it belonged to a noble and just god, others to a mortal hero (in which case it was magically enlarged).
 In either case there is nothing of that person's good left inside.
-Those killed by the Want rise as undead loyal to Orcus.
+Those killed by the Wand rise as undead loyal to Orcus.

 Orcus's main stronghold is Everlost, an obsidian palace at the center of Thanatos built over a bottomless chasm whose walls are completely covered in crypts and mausoleums.
 He also shares the layer with his Exarchs, lieutenants imbued with a shard of his power.
-One example is Dorensain the Ghoul King, who presides over ghouls and cannibalism and lives in a section of Thanatos named the White Kingdom.
+One example is Dorensain the Ghoul King, who presides over ghouls and cannibalism and lives in a section of Thanatos named the White Kingdom (because it's entirely made of bones).

 There are many cults to Orcus in the world, whose membership consists of people who want to be "rewarded" with undeath, or who want to kill the world for other